vbanai/Linear_and_Logistic_Regression_Projects/README.md

 </br>
 2.)
 TABULAR DATA PREDICTION II.</br>
 </br>
-The reason why I chose "Predict NYC Airbnb Rental Prices" assignment from Kaggle, is that I considered this
+The reason why I chose "Predict NYC Airbnb Rental Prices" assignment from Kaggle is, that I considered this
 dataset to be quite tough to reach good results by using traditional data analyst methods.
 I saw on the Kaggle competition page that the best models reached only 0,5 R2 scored.
 I was intrested in if I can achieve better results.
 The dataset contains almost 50 thousand airbnb listings in NYC.
 The purpose of this task